RalphHightower/RalphHightower/README.md

 On July 8, 2011, I was able to check off a 30 year old bucket list item: witness a Space Shuttle launch in person.
 I also had the opportunity that few people have seen; I, as well as forty-nine other people by the Shuttle Landing Facility Control Tower, got to see Atlantis land for the final time on July 21, 2011.
 I have witnessed two final manned spaceflights in person, Atlantis and the US half of Apollo/Soyuz Test Project on July 15, 1975.
 Atlantis was the second final manned spaceflight that I witnessed in person.

 ## Obsolete Computer Collection
 My wife bought me a Sun SparcStation IPX at a company salvage sale so I  could keep my UNIX skills active.
-I had Apache Web Server with OpenSSL installed from source code, and OpenLDAP also installed from source cide using gcc.
+I had Apache Web Server with OpenSSL installed from source code, and OpenLDAP also installed from source code using gcc.
 I installed Apache web server installed on my Windows NT Workstation as a proxy server so the SparcStation and Linux server could share internet access, first using dial-up and later with cable.

 A technology company had shut down and one of the Affinity Technology Group former coworkers rescued a DEC VAXStation II/GPX from being trashed.
 He was moving from South Carolina to Washington (home of Microsoft) and he was going to toss it in the dumpster.
 He asked if I wanted it.
 "Sure!"
 That is a heavy sucka!